DevCheckOG/DevCheckOG/README.md

 Hello!👋 Welcome to my GitHub profile.

-I am a self-taught software developer.
+I am a computer engineering student with a previous strong self-taught background.
 I simply research and develop things.

 - I like exploring niche and undiscovered software.
-- I like deep research into any type of software.
+- I like research into any type of software.
 - I like the connection between software and hardware at a low level.

 ---------------